 I have mentioned some of the top Bluestacks alternatives above which have a click-and-run approach.
 Those programs can be installed on top of another operating system and can also be uninstalled easily.
 However, if you are looking for a solution where Android is the underlying operating system then you will have to install a desktop-based Android fork in a different partition.
 These Android forks will work as a standalone operating system with Play Store support and will have better performance than emulators like Bluestack.

-So if you want to try those Android-based desktop operating systems, you can give a shot at Bliss OS, Phoenix OS, or PrimeOS.
+So if you want to try those Android-based desktop operating systems, you can give a shot at Bliss OS (website), Phoenix OS (website), or PrimeOS (website).
 All of these operating systems are good and well-maintained by the developers so go through the website and pick one based on your preference.

 Bluestacks Alternatives for Windows 11